Turning Inline Skate Wheels

 2 Right | 2 Left |

 Note: Each wheel should be flipped.
-If the graphics were facing outward before rotation, they should be facing inward when remounted.
+If the graphics were pointing outward before rotation, they should point inward when remounted.

-What Tools Do I Need to Rotate Roller Skate Wheels?
+Which Tools Are Needed to Rotate Roller Skate Wheels?

-You'll need a 4 mm Allen key or Torx tool to remove and remount the wheels.
-Often, you'll need two keys – one for each side of the wheel – to simultaneously hold both the female and male sides of the wheel bolts.
+A 4 mm Allen key or Torx tool is required for removing and remounting the wheels.
+Typically, two keys are needed – one for each side of the wheel – to simultaneously hold both the female and male parts of the wheel bolts.

-Skate tools are incredibly handy for rotating wheels, as they typically include everything you need to assemble and disassemble your skates.
-Find one here:
+Skate tools are highly beneficial for turning wheels, as they often contain everything needed to disassemble and assemble your skates.
+You can find one here:

-Learn how to remove the wheels in this guide:
+Discover how to detach the wheels by following this guide:

-The frequency with which you need to rotate your wheels depends on how frequently you skate, the surfaces you skate on, and your technique.
+The rotation frequency of your wheels depends on how often you skate, the surfaces you skate on, and your technique.